Farah33/HW15Memory-Game/README.md

  # About
- create a memory game with React
- Break up your application's UI into components manage component state, and respond to user events. every game should be click once
+A simple memory game-- Don't click the same character twice!

+# Motivation
+Project demonstrating basic usage of React

+# Installation
+Open in any browser

- # Technolgy used
+# Technologies Used
- HTML, CSS, javascript, express, Node.js, and React
+HTML, CSS, Materialize, Node.js, React

- # motivation
- understanding how react are use building an app

- # Project installation
+# License
- open any browser to start up.
+MIT License